larskanis/eventbox/README.md

   end

   # Push a value to the queue and return the next value by the next waiting deq call
-  async_call def enq(€value)  # €-variables are passed through as reference
+  async_call def enq(€value)  # €-variables are passed through as reference instead of copies
-    @que << €value            # Push a value to the queue if w=@waiting.shift
-      w.yield @que.shift      # Let one waiting deq call return with the next value from the queue end end
+    @que << €value            # Push a value to the queue if w=@waiting.shift       # Is there a thread already waiting for a value? w.yield @que.shift      # Let one waiting `deq' call return with the next value from the queue end end